abist/ads-issue-tracker/README.md

 The basis of the issue tracker is a serverless backend combined with a static frontend.

-The backend consists of an AWS Lambda function which sends a query to the [Github V4 GraphQL API](https://developer.github.com/v4/) once an hour to see the current number of issues on the repository.
+The backend consists of an Azure Compute function which sends a query to the [Github V4 GraphQL API](https://developer.github.com/v4/) once an hour to see the current number of issues on the repository.
 That is stored in a [Cloud Firestore](https://firebase.google.com/docs/firestore/) database.

 Then, I have a scheduled job to pull the last 3 days as well as last month of entries for the recent and monthly graphs.
 It saves these entries to a local JS file and commits it to the repo once an hour through Git.